 Colin A. Millar, Q. ARB

-Colin Millar is a partner in the Litigation Group.
-His preferred areas of practice are Estate and Family Litigation.
-Colin is accredited by the Law Society of British Columbia as a Family Law Mediator and Arbitrator.
+Colin was accredited by the Law Society of British Columbia as a Family Law Mediator and Arbitrator.
 He holds the Q. Arb. certification with the BC Arbitration and Mediation Institute.
-While most disputes he deals with are resolved through negotiation or mediation, he has conducted numerous trials in the Provincial and Supreme Courts of BC together with appeals to the BC Court of Appeal and Supreme Court of Canada.
+While most disputes he dealt with were resolved through negotiation or mediation, he had conducted numerous trials in the Provincial and Supreme Courts of BC together with appeals to the BC Court of Appeal and Supreme Court of Canada.

 A widely respected practitioner, Colin was appointed as amicus curiae (“friend of the court”) to the Supreme Court of Canada in 2006 to provide the Court with an independent review of the issues in a complex family law case.
 He considers this appointment both a great honour and one of the highlights of his career.

 Colin is recognized as one of the most prolific contributors to the Continuing Legal Education Society of BC.
 He has authored the annual updates to portions of the Annotated Family Practice and the BC Family Practice Manual.

 Colin was renowned for his practicality and level-headed approach when advising his clients.
 “When you first meet with a client,” he explains, “they’re lost in a sea of confusion.
 They are people whose life experiences you share as you’re helping them through a very difficult time.
 I always advise my clients that the law can only effectively deal with the financial aspects of their case, not the emotional wounds.
 I explain to them what the law is, how the process works, how it applies to their specific situation, and what the likely outcome will be.
 Hopefully, by the end of the first or second meeting, they feel they’re standing on solid ground.”